llsoftsec/llsoftsecbook/book.md

    are used, data-independent execution time is guaranteed.

 At the moment, we do not know of a compiler implementation that actively helps to guarantee both (a) and (b).

+Using compiler techniques to transform a function such that it respects property (a) is an active research area. [@Wu2018] provides a method to convert a program such that it respects property (a), albeit by potentially introducing unsafe memory accesses. [@Soares2021] improves on that result by not introducing unsafe memory accesses, albeit by potentially needing to change the interface of the transformed function.

 A great reference giving practical advice on how to achieve (a), (b) and more security hardening properties specific for cryptographic kernels is found in [@Pornin2018].

 As discussed in [@Pornin2018], when implementing cryptographic algorithms, you also need to keep cache side-channel attacks in mind, which are discussed in the